-MDHHS Released guidance on 3.25.20 - #20-01: Essential Behavioral Health Services and Stay Home Safe Executive Order 2020-21 in the COVID-19 Context.
+MDHHS released guidance on 11/4/2020 - MSA 20-30: COVID-Response: Relaxing Face-to-Face Requirement (Update).
 Considerations should be given for when a service should be provided via tele-practice in lieu of face to face to protect all individuals.
-This should be documented in the record.
+This should be documented in the record as a comment on the provider claim and in the beneficiary record, as appropriate.
+The conditions may also warrant documenting the rationale for alternative methods and the beneficiary's preference or consent.